alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 `Widgets::Application.config.secret_token = '...'` (where `'...'` is an
 existing long string of numbers and characters).
-On the duplicated line, replace `secret_token` with `secret_key_base` and replace `'...'` (the existing secret token) with the new one you just generated with `rake secret`.
+On the duplicated line, replace `secret_token` with `secret_key_base` and replace `'...'` (the existing secret token) with the string you just generated with `rake secret`.

 After duplicating and editing the line, you should have something that looks
 like: